Taylor Bridgens, Marine Monitoring Officer at DEFA, tells us about a natural phenomenon that happened this year in our waters:

 What is Sea Sparkle - Noctiluca scintillans?

 There are numerous factors that have a compounding potential to cause an algal bloom, such as nutrient supply, light availability, and water temperature.
-When these factors align favourably, they can create an environment where algae can rapidly multiple, potentially leading to an algal bloom.
+When these factors align favourably, they can create an environment where algae can rapidly multiply, potentially leading to an algal bloom.

 Marine implications: